This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Read about menopause and tinnitis

-Itchy inner ear in perimenopause and menopause also can occur because of a lack of earwax (cerumen).
+Itchy ear in perimenopause and menopause also can occur because of a lack of earwax (cerumen).
 This is common during these phases of life and causes the ears to become dry and itchy.

-How to manage itchy inner ears naturally
+How to manage itchy ears naturally

 Instead, try these natural remedies.